kywelch17/tic_tac_toe_game_solver/README.md

 - All four corners
 - 2x2 box

+This will return `X`, `O`, or `null` if there is not a declared winner.

 ### 2) If there are any moves remaining:
 - If there are empty spaces (spaces where there are no X's or O's), and there is no winner, there are remaining moves.

+This will return a boolean.

 ### 3) Game is over:
 - If one of the 5 conditions above is met, or the board is full of X's and O's with no winner, then the game is over.

+This will return a boolean.

 ---